FRNJ La Prensa’s Most-Read Stories of 2020

 4. Carmen Arocho-Gonzalez Ready for Life’s Challenges

-Ms. Arocho-Gonzalez’s inspiring study has help families and youth throughout South Jersey as an officer with the Puerto Rican Action Committee of Southern Jersey.
+Ms. Arocho-Gonzalez’s inspiring study has helped families and youth throughout South Jersey as an officer with the Puerto Rican Action Committee of Southern Jersey.

 3. Celeste Fernandez Says She Can’t Say Silent